 Regardless of easy or hard, I use these tricks to get stuff written:

 - I show up regardless of how I’m feeling.
 I just write.
 I “Turn Pro” as Steven Pressfield calls it.
 I understand that every day isn’t going to feel as if the Muse has descended onto my fingertips and guided my work.
-Some days it feels like the Muse has abandoned me for a six-pack of PBR, a sleeve of Saltines, and a can of spray cheese.
+Rather, some days it feels like the Muse has abandoned me for a six-pack of PBR, a sleeve of Saltines, and a can of spray cheese.

 - I don’t allow myself a single thought about who might read my work if I can help it. (<— That is the #1 cause of writer’s block, in my humble opinion, and will freeze me faster than Ralphie’s tongue to the flagpole.)
 I’m only allowed to write for myself, and I remind myself that the only one reading my words at this moment in time is me.

 - I write without re-reading a single word.
-I write until the first draft is done, and I don’t allow myself to go back and read, and judge it. <—- Judgement belongs in the realm of editing, and editing should not be done until you’re finished with your first draft.
+I write until the first draft is done, and I don’t allow myself to go back and read, or judge it. <—- Judgement belongs in the realm of editing, and editing should not be done until you’re finished with your first draft.
 (If I were to edit in the drafting phase, I wouldn’t have written a book.
 Ever.
 I would have written ten words, and deleted nine, until after seven years of writing, I had about two pages of my novel complete.
 Oh wait, I did exactly that back in the day.)

 - I understand that I can’t fix what hasn’t been written.
 I know that I have to have something down on the page to work with.
 And…as Anne Lamott says, no one get away with not writing a shitty first draft.
 No one.
 Except that one woman that no one likes very much, so I embrace that my first drafts will be spectacularly shitty.
 And they are.